 market Silk Road, on which bitcoin was the only accepted currency because of its relative anonymity.
 The article went viral and introduced hundreds of thousands to bitcoin.

 Senator Charles E. Schumer, Democrat of New York, helped, too.
 During a news conference a couple of days after my article was published, he called bitcoin “an online form of money laundering.”
 I suppose a lot of people thought that sounded pretty cool.
 The price of bitcoin surged to $14.

-Huh, I thought, maybe I should buy some bitcoin.
+Huh, I thought, maybe I should buy bitcoin Indonesia.